Rhea Dempsey

 Philosophical match

-You can see that it would become problematic if a willing woman, aware of her need and right to exercise patient autonomy, is attended by a caregiver who is expecting acquiescence on her part.
+You can see that it would become problematic if a birthing woman, aware of her need and right to exercise patient autonomy, is attended by a caregiver who is expecting acquiescence on her part.
 A power play generally gets going that does nothing for the birth hormones.
 Just as problematic would be the scenario of a woman caught up in the trance of acquiescence who wants to be told what to do, but is attended by a caregiver looking for her to take responsibility and make her own choices based on the evidence.
 So much is dependent on ensuring that you have a philosophical match with your caregivers.
-This is where continuity of care with a known caregiver comes in—trust comes out of an established relationship and a shared philosophy.
+This is where continuity of care with a known caregiver comes in – trust comes out of an established relationship and a shared philosophy.

-Human Rights in Childbirth
+Human rights in childbirth

-Rebecca Schiller in Why Human Rights in Childbirth Matter [Printer & Martin.
-2016 UK] further expands on the relevance of human rights to maternity care.
-The fundamental human rights values of dignity, privacy, equality and autonomy are often relevant to the way a woman is treated during pregnancy and childbirth.
-Failure to provide adequate maternity care, lack of respect for women’s dignity, invasions of privacy, procedures carried out without consent, failure to provide adequate pain relief without medical contraindication, giving pain relief where it is not requested, unnecessary or unexplained medical interventions, and lack of respect for women’s choices about where and how a birth takes place, may all violate human rights and can lead to women feeling degraded and dehumanized.
+Rebecca Schiller in Why Human Rights in Childbirth Matter (Pinter & Martin) addresses the relevance of human rights to maternity care.
+‘The fundamental human rights values of dignity, privacy, equality and autonomy are often relevant to the way a woman is treated during pregnancy and childbirth,’ writes Schiller.
+‘Failure to provide adequate maternity care, lack of respect for women’s dignity, invasions of privacy, procedures carried out without consent, failure to provide adequate pain relief without medical contraindication, giving pain relief where it is not requested, unnecessary or unexplained medical interventions, and lack of respect for women’s choices about where and how a birth takes place, may all violate human rights and can lead to women feeling degraded and dehumanized.’

-Obstetric Violence
+Obstetric violence

 Obstetric violence is the act of disregarding the authority and autonomy that women have over their own sexuality, their bodies, their babies and in their birth experiences.